core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 A server SHOULD have a mechanism to verify the aliveness of its observing clients and the continued interest of these clients in receiving the Observe notifications.
 This can be implemented by sending notifications occasionally using a Confirmable message (see {{Section 4.5 of RFC7641}} for details).
 This requirement overrides the regular behavior of sending Non-confirmable notifications in response to a Non-confirmable request.
 Obviously, the requirement to insert a random leisure period as described above does not apply to retransmissions of a Confirmable notification, but only to the initial CoAP message transmission when the CoAP retransmission counter is 0.

 A client can use the unicast cancellation methods of {{Section 3.6 of RFC7641}} and stop the ongoing observation of a particular resource on members of a CoAP group.
 This can be used to remove specific observed servers, or even all servers in the CoAP group (using serial unicast to each known group member).
 In addition, a client MAY explicitly deregister from all those servers at once, by sending a group/multicast GET or FETCH request that includes the Token value of the observation to be canceled and includes an Observe Option with the value set to 1 (deregister).
 In case not all the servers in the CoAP group received this deregistration request, either the unicast cancellation methods can be used at a later point in time or the group/multicast deregistration request MAY be repeated upon receiving another observe response from a server.

+When combining CoAP group communication and Observe as described above, an amplification attack can become particularly effective.
+That is, by spoofing the source IP address of a designated victim in the group request conveying the Observe Option, the attack may result in multiple servers within the CoAP group sending multiple Observe notifications to the victim, throughout the observation lifetime.
+This is further discussed in {{ssec-amplification}}, together with mitigations that are possible to adopt.

 For observing at servers that are members of a CoAP group through a CoAP-to-CoAP proxy, the limitations stated in {{sec-proxy}} apply.
 The method defined in {{I-D.ietf-core-groupcomm-proxy}} enables group communication including resource observation through proxies and addresses those limitations.